What Is Jock Itch?

 Take these steps to avoid that:

-- Treat the infection with an athlete’s foot anti-fungal medicine
+- Treat the infection with an antifungal medicine for athlete’s foot.

-- Use a separate towel on your feet or at least dry your groin before your feet
+- Use a separate towel to dry your feet, or dry your groin before your feet.

 - Put on socks before you put on underwear so it doesn’t touch your bare feet.